pierre-cm/galbe/docs/concepts/plugins.md

 # Plugins

-Galbe provides a powerful plugin system that allows developers to extend and customize the framework’s behavior.
-The plugin capabilities integrate with the [Request Lifecycle](https://galbe.dev/documentation/lifecycle).
+Galbe provides a plugin system that lets you extend and customize the framework's behavior.
+Plugin hooks integrate directly with the [Request Lifecycle](https://galbe.dev/documentation/lifecycle).

 ## Definition